yassine-bennkhay/flutter_firebase/README.md

-# Flutter firebase admin & guest user-
+# Flutter firebase admin & guest user app-

-A new Flutter project.
+This app allows you to upload products and users can see the product location or contacts you so you can get connected to make the sale.

 ## Getting Started